rancher/rancher/docs/concepts/index.md

 * Must be able to communicate with the Rancher server via http or https through the pre-configured port (Default is 8080).
 * Must be routable to any other hosts belonging to the same environment to leverage Rancher's cross-host networking for Docker containers.

+Rancher also supports Docker Machine and allows you to add your host via any of its supported drivers.

 Read the following to [add your first host]({{site.baseurl}}/docs/infrastructure/hosts) to Rancher.

 ### Networking